Improve Your Bone Health Choices By Understanding The Art And Science Of Decision-Making

 Fear plays a significant role in the health choices that we make.
 Many of us grew up in an age where our doctors were viewed as the all-knowing medical experts.
 While well intentioned in most cases, physicians often use fear-based tactics to influence the treatment choices patients make.
 Patients often follow the advice of their doctors out of fear.
 They are afraid of the worst possible outcome, or they are scared of making their physician angry if they don’t follow their advice.

 Unfortunately, fear and stress create biochemical reactions that have adverse consequences on bone health.
 The body responds to fear by releasing adrenaline, epinephrine and cortisol.
-As explained in the Save Our Bones Program, cortisol is harmful to bones.
+As explained in the Osteoporosis Reversal Program, cortisol is harmful to bones.
 Additionally, excess adrenaline elevates blood pressure and suppresses immunity and digestion, all of which impact long-term bone health.

 Decisions made under duress may not be sound.
 Fear often triggers the fight or flight response, which hinders any ability to make healthy decisions.
 One of the best ways to eliminate fear is to acquire knowledge.
 Also, self-awareness can go a long way to calm your fears.